 “The very hungry caterpillar literally eats his way through the pages of the book—and right into your child’s heart…”

 *Quotes are from the official website of The Very Hungry Caterpillar*

 One night, a little caterpillar hatched from an egg.
-He started eating all kinds of food because he was very hungry.
-Over the week, he got fatter and fatter.
-At last, he spined a cocoon and turned into a beautiful butterfly.
+He was very hungry, so he started eating all kinds of food and treats.
+Over the week, he gets fatter and fatter.
+Eventually, he spins a cocoon and turns into a beautiful butterfly.

-Each page has holes to show where the caterpillar has “eaten, it is a very interesting and unique educational tool to engage the readers.
-It also helps children to learn about the days of the week, names of food, and a caterpillar’s metamorphosis into a butterfly.
+Eric Carle used a very interesting and unique educational tool – each page has a hole in it to show where the caterpillar has “eaten” the food.
+This helps children learn about the days of the week, names of food, and a caterpillar’s metamorphosis into a butterfly.

-*Click the images to get an English version in a variety of choice.
+Click the images to get an English version in a variety of choices.

-The Very Hungry Caterpillar is Carle’s best-known work.
-It also has been a popular children’s book since 1969.
+The Very Hungry Caterpillar is Carle’s best-known work, and has been a popular children’s book since 1969.
 Here are a few of the many accomplishments and awards for Carle and his book:

 - Translated into 62 languages and sold over 44 million copies.

 - Silver Medal from the City of Milano, Italy, 1989